GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ```

 Again, that path is platform-dependent, so use the appropriate path for your system.
-Note that this is a Python script, and to use this you\'ll need to have Python installed.
+Note that this is a Python script, and to use this you'll need to have Python installed.

 To install and use this extension, or any other, simply copy it to your `~/.timewarrior/extensions` directory and make sure it is executable.